morph-l2/morph-doc/docs/how-morphism-works/responsive-validity-proof/2-why-rvp.md

 Regarding the first point, as of the time of writing this article, only Arbitrum has implemented a complete interactive fraud proof mechanism on its mainnet among all the optimistic rollup projects, while OP, as another giant in the optimistic rollup, has been operating without a fraud proof mechanism for more than a year, and its Cannon framework, which is currently under development, has not yet determined its final launch time.
 In comparison, several ZK-rollup projects have already launched on the mainnet.

-For the second and third points, we need to consider the characteristics of interactive fraud proof in cryptoeconomics.
+For the second and third points, we need to consider the characteristics of interactive fraud proof in crypto economics.
 In the following text, we will introduce why such problems occur and how our solutions can do better.

 ## Why is RVP a better solution for optimistic rollup than interactive fraud proof?